makersacademy/chitter-challenge/README.md

 ### Additional notes on set-up:

-1. IN order to interact with the databases the 'pg' gem will need to be installed by adding it to the gemfile and running bundle
+* In order to interact with the databases the 'pg' gem will need to be installed by adding it to the gemfile and running bundle

 ### Example 'peeps' table layout: